aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/gridwebbean/_index.md

 ```

-the style of the tab bar.
+Gets the style of the tab bar.

 **Returns:**
 [GridTableItemStyle](../../com.aspose.gridweb/gridtableitemstyle)